opensourcedesign/foss-contributors-checklist/_posts/2015-05-15-mentored-tasks.markdown

 read_more_title:
 ---

-Mark some tasks as mentored, indicating that a newcomer can tackle them, and that there will be someone available to help them out with any help they might have.
+Mark some tasks as mentored, indicating that a newcomer can tackle them, and that there will be someone available to help them out with any questions they might have.